StrategyPublished April 7, 2025Last updated April 7, 20259 min readReviewed by Mike Holp

 Quick Answer

-VidIQ is worth it if you are a growth-stage creator who needs help finding the right keywords and topics before you upload.
-VidIQ is not worth it for monetized creators who need to understand their actual CPM, per-video RPM, or geographic revenue breakdown — those features require authenticated data that only TubeAnalytics provides.
-The decision depends entirely on what data you need.
+VidIQ is worth it for growth-stage creators who need keyword research and topic discovery before uploading.
+It's not worth it for monetized creators needing actual CPM, RPM, or geographic revenue data β€” features requiring authenticated data that only TubeAnalytics provides.
+The decision depends entirely on your data needs.

 Key Takeaways